vk-cs/docs-public/docs/en/kubernetes/k8s/instructions/addons/advanced-installation/install-advanced-gpu-operator/install-advanced-gpu-operator.md

 ## {heading(Editing add-on settings code during installation)[id=editing_addon_code]}

-The full addon setup code with descriptions is available on [GitHub](https://github.com/NVIDIA/k8s-device-plugin?tab=readme-ov-file#nvidia-device-plugin-for-kubernetes).
+You can find the full add-on settings code along with the description of the fields on [GitHub](https://github.com/NVIDIA/k8s-device-plugin?tab=readme-ov-file#nvidia-device-plugin-for-kubernetes).

 {note:err}